MelonicOverlord/super-smash-aeugh/README.md

 2. Run `make` to build the program.
 3. Run the executable with `./super-smash-aeugh`.

+### The Future:

-Project Discontinued By MFHKiwi - I Will Be Continuing Development From Here.
+* Project Discontinued By MFHKiwi - I Will Be Continuing Development From Here.